 The programme aims at developing students' theoretical knowledge, understanding and professional specialization in mathematics education and developing their research skills in mathematics teaching and learning.
 As such, practical training centers on the practice of doing research.
-This kind of practical training is comprehensively provided for the students, guiding and closely mentoring students at the different stages of conducting research.
-In addition, the coordinators of the programs stressed that all students are offered the opportunities to reflect on theoretical approaches and their implications for instruction.
-Special attention is paid to analyzing current research and its implications for educational and curriculum programs, thus preparing programme graduates for curriculum development and for various decision-making roles related to mathematics education in the educational system.
+This kind of practical training is provided for the students who choose plan B (doing a Master's thesis), guiding and closely mentoring students at the different stages of conducting research.
+In addition, the coordinators of the program stressed that all students are offered the opportunities to reflect on theoretical approaches and their implications for instruction.
+Special attention is paid to analyzing current research and its implications for educational and curriculum programs, thus preparing programme graduates not only for future doctoral studies, but also for curriculum development and for various decision-making roles related to mathematics education in the educational system.